miguel-aragon/Lagrangian-Sheet-Density-Estimator/README.md

 ## Implementation

-This code starts by decomposing the particle grid into tetrahedra.
+The code starts by decomposing the particle grid into tetrahedra.
 There are 8 possible options for this decomposition (2[^3] orientations).
-I included two versions of the code, one computes density form one single orientation and another version computing the average of the 8 possible orientations.
+I included two versions of the code, one computes density from one single orientation and the other version computes the average of the 8 possible orientations.

 The next step is rendering into a datacube.
-Each tetrahedron is mapped to the datacube and sliced along the z-axis at the position of each z slice in the datacube.
+Each tetrahedron is mapped to the output datacube and sliced along the z-axis at the position of each z slice in the datacube.
 At each slice the resulting triangle is rendered using a standard rendering algorithm used for 3D graphics.
 The rendering is the most expensive part of the code and I used a highly optimized version described here: http://devmaster.net/forums/topic/1145-advanced-rasterization/

 The rasterization could have been done faster on the GPU using a simple openGL floating point rendering.
 However I wanted a CPU multi-threaded version that was not constrained by memory so I could run very large simulations and produce large datacubes.
 Still the code is very fast and has linear scaling on multicore systems.
 A simulation with 512[^3] particles rendered on a 1024[^3] grid will take a few minutes to run on a 64 core workstation.